MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/usage.md

 # Matchmaking Queue Usage

 PlayFab matchmaking provides charts that help developers understand their customer's matchmaking usage patterns.
-The Machmaking Usage view can be accessed within the GameManager portal under the Muliplayer->Matchmaking tab.
+The Matchmaking Usage view can be accessed within the GameManager portal under the Muliplayer->Matchmaking tab.
 Once a specific queue is selected, there will appear a "Usage" sub tab adjacent to the "Edit Queue" sub tab.
 As long as matchmaking activity is occuring in